Events

 Title:

-Frontiers in Embodied AI for Autonomous Driving
+Frontiers in embodied AI for autonomous driving

 Speaker:

-Jamie Shotton, Discovery department, Wayve Technologies
+Jamie Shotton, Chief Scientist at Wayve Technologies

 Abstract: